digitaltrails/vdu_controls/README.md

   * Add more caveats and limitations to the documentation.
   * Don't automatically refresh on error - eliminate popup dialog loops.
   * If using ddcutil-server, VCP changes while dragging sliders are now immediate.
-  * Manually adjusting the Ambient Light Level is more accurate and responsive.
+  * Make manual adjustment of the ambient Light Level more accurate and responsive when using ddcutil-service.
+  * Gracefully handle invalid combo-box VCP values (don't crash).
+  * When refresh is pressed, only auto adjust ambient brightness if auto-brightness is enabled.
+  * Added an option *refresh* annotation suffix for metadata VCP-code names which causes vdu_controls to refresh all values.

 * 2.0.1
   * Fix D-Bus client code for python versions prior to 3.11.